'Rhubarb Leaf' cocktail

 Fill the martini glass with ice and water to chill the glass

-Fill the shaker with ice, then add the ingredients into the shaker.
+Fill the shaker with ice, then add 1 shot (25ml) of rhubarb syrup, lemon juice, gin, egg white and 1 raspberry into the shaker.
 Put the lid on, and sake vigorously, channeling your inner Tom Cruise.

 Tip away the ice and water from your glass.

 Pop the lid off your shaker, pour the mixture into your chilled glass through the fine strainer.
 Garnish with a raspberry that is cut in half.